KHardik1698/ReactUserLoginSignup/README.md

 > # Components:

 The Components Folder contains all the smaller Components which contains some small parts of the entire Project, which are common to multiple pages.\
-It contains Loading Component, Header Component, Footer Component, Tiles Markup Component & Blog Markup Component.\
+It contains Loading Component, Header Component & Footer Component.\
 The Loading Component contains a Loading Spinner, which is created using the **react-loader-spinner** Library.\
-The Header Component contains a Header Logo & a Navigation Link to Home Page.\
+The Header Component contains a Header Logo & Navigation Links to various Pages.\
+The Header Component can generate dynamic Navigation Links based on the current Page.\
-The Footer Component contains Copyright Information & Social Media Icons, which are created using **react-icons** Library.\
+The Footer Component contains Copyright Information & Social Media Icons, which are created using **react-icons** Library.
-The Tiles Markup Component contains contents for Blog Tile, i.e. a Blog Title, Blog Author & Blog Image.\
-The Blog Markup Component contains contents for Blog Page, i.e. a Blog Title, Blog Author, Blog Image, Blog Content, & a set of Related Links.

 > # Images: